lsst-sqre/gafaelfawr/docs/arch/providers.rst

 GitHub
 ======

-GitHub does not issue JWTs, so the token created after GitHub authentication is based on information retrieved from the GitHub API.
+The token created after GitHub authentication is based on information retrieved from the GitHub API.
 The username will be taken from the ``login`` value returned by the ``/user`` API route, forced to lowercase.
 The UID will be taken from the ``id`` value returned by the ``/user`` API route.
 The name will be taken from the ``name`` value returned by the ``/user`` API route.
 The email address will be taken from the address tagged primary in the addresses returned by the ``/user/emails`` API route.
 The group membership will be taken from the user's team membership.
 See :ref:`github-groups` for more details.
-The scope of the token will be based on the group membership and the ``group_mapping`` configuration setting.
+The scope of the token will be based on the group membership and the ``config.groupMapping`` configuration setting.

 LDAP and Firestore are not supported as sources of user metadata when GitHub is used as an authentication provider.